1940

 captain, but more than not, he was seen working in a back row seat on TWA paper work.
 This is

-why the press called Frye the "Flying President" and why Frye always had a private plane, as
+why the press called Frye the "Flying President" and why Frye always had a private plane as

 provided by TWA.
 These planes were also officially designated as Flight Research Laboratories